Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 To help prevent it, plant seeds when soil temperatures are ideal and pre-soak them to speed up germination.

-If you’re using a potting mix, use sterile potting soil that has undergone heat processing.
+If you’re using a potting mix, use sterile, heat-treated potting soil.
 Also, ensure your soil dries out between waterings, and avoid starting seeds in soil rich in nitrogen.

 13. Sunscald